Application for Admissions Checklist

 Counselors submit School Report Forms to us if you supplied an email address through your online application.
 Or ask an administrator of your high school to send a School Report Form directly to the Office of Admission.
 If you do not send a School Report Form, you will be required to send official or attested academic transcripts from all secondary schools, post-secondary schools and universities.

-Official TOEFL, IELTS, or Cambridge English score report — can be waived for SU ELL graduates, or if your high school instruction is in English for all years.
+TOEFL, IELTS or Duolingo English Test score report required — can be waived for SU ELL graduates, or if your high school instruction is in English for all years.
+Unofficial (screenshot or PDF) reports will be accepted.

 SAT and ACT scores are optional, but may improve your chances for a merit scholarship.